Enfield Town branch line: Great Eastern Railway (1862–1922)

-Agitation for a more direct route to Liverpool Street led the GER to deposit the GER (Metropolitan Station & Railways) Act of 1864 before parliament.
+Agitation for a more direct route to Liverpool Street led the GER to deposit the Great Eastern Railway (Metropolitan Station and Railways) Act 1864 (27 & 28 Vict. c. cccxiii) before Parliament.
 This proposed a double-track line between Hackney Downs to a junction just west of Lower Edmonton Low level station (then called Edmonton).
 Due to the GER's financial difficulties in the late 1860s the line was not started until 1870.

 On 27 May 1872 the double-track line from Hackney Downs opened as far as Stoke Newington followed to Edmonton on 22 July and finally being linked to the existing branch at Edmonton Junction on 1 August.
 The line between the new junction and Enfield Town was also doubled providing a double-tracked route to Liverpool Street.
 This offered a quicker journey time into London Liverpool Street and this effectively became the Enfield Town branch.

 The original route thence declined in importance from this date and was generally used as a diversionary route with a limited passenger service.

 In 1878 the Palace Gates branch opened with a junction at Seven Sisters station.
 This was linked to the Tottenham and Hampstead line which passed over the branch just south of Seven Sisters on 1 January 1880.
 On 1 November that year Bush Hill Park railway station opened.

 On 1 October 1891 a new line from Bury Street Junction, north of Edmonton Green, to Cheshunt was opened and this line was known as the Churchbury loop.
 Unfortunately it was not very successful and by 1909 passenger services had been withdrawn.
 Goods services did continue during this period as there were a number of factories along the route.

 The railway contributed to an increase in the local population.
 The table below shows the growth of Edmonton's population.

 In 1899 loadings on the workmen's trains that now operated from Lower Edmonton saw a second platform added.
 However, after 1919 traffic started to drop off due to bus and tram competition.

 On the route via Stoke Newington peak hour loadings were very high.
 Although they looked at electrification, the GER ever on the look out for a cheap solution, opted for a high frequency steam operated passenger service known as the Jazz Service.
 This started on 12 July 1920 and offered 12 trains to Seven Sisters where three then served the Palace Gates branch and the other nine continued to Enfield Town.